 Best known for combining classical music with African-American jazz, blues, bluegrass and ethnic genres, Michael was asked by writer/director Jordan Peele to compose the music for Get Out.
 “I wanted Michael Abels, who did the score, to create something that felt like it lived in this absence of hope but still had [black roots],” Peele said in a recent interview for GQ.
 He also scored Peele’s latest film, Us, which premiered at SXSW, and Spike Lee’s latest Sci-Fi film, See You Yesterday.
 Up next for Abels includes Bad Education which recently premiered at the 2019 Toronto International Film Festival as well as the Netflix feature All Day and a Night.

-Born in Phoenix, AZ, Abels attended the University of Southern California, studying with James Hopkins and Robert Linn.
+Born in Phoenix, AZ, Abels attended the University of Southern California where he studiedwith James Hopkins and Robert Linn.
 Later on in his collegiate career, he studied West African music with Alfred Ladzekpo at the California Institute for the Arts.
 He currently serves as Director of Music for New Roads School in Santa Monica.

 Michael is a past recipient of grants and commissions from the National Endowment for the Arts, Meet The Composer, LA Opera, and many orchestras throughout the country.
 In his concert career he has worked with James Earl Jones, Doc Severinsen, and a diverse group of other musical artists.
 Abels also wrote the score for Fantasea at Chicago’s Shedd Aquarium.